-Sole Proprietorship: Single owner, total control and responsibility; simple and least regulated, but owner is personally liable for debts and/or claims.
+Sole Proprietorship: Single owner, total control, and responsibility; simple and least regulated, but the owner is personally liable for debts and or claims.

 Partnership: Association of two or more persons acting as co-owners of the business; combines funds and assets; easy to set up; terminates upon death, withdrawal or addition of partner.

-Limited Partnership: Owned by limited partner and at least one general partner; liability of limited partners for claims and debts against partnership is fixed at the amount they have invested in the partnership.
+Limited Partnership: Owned by a limited partner and at least one general partner, the liability of limited partners for claims and debts against the partnership is fixed at the amount they have invested in the partnership.

-Corporation: Separate legal entity formed by filing articles of incorporation with the Secretary of State in Columbia, South Carolina.
+Corporation: A corporation is a separate legal entity formed by filing articles of incorporation with the Secretary of State in Columbia, South Carolina.
 It is costly and complicated to establish.
 The owners of a corporation are known as stockholders.
 Liability is limited for managers and stockholders.

-Subchapter S Corporation: Incorporated as a regular corporation but asks for special permission from the Internal Revenue Service to be taxed as a partnership.
+Subchapter S Corporation: S corporations are incorporated as a regular corporation but ask for special permission from the Internal Revenue Service to be taxed as a partnership.

-Statutory Close Corporation: Small, closely held corporation, professional corporation, or wholly-owned subsidiary corporation.
+Statutory Close Corporation: This is a small, closely-held corporation, professional corporation, or wholly-owned subsidiary corporation.
 This type is most beneficial to businesses with one to two owners.

 Obtaining Business Financing: There are two main ways to finance a business.